 We had been looking for headboards for both our guest bed and our own bed for quite a while.
 Beth loves catalogs like Pottery Barn and we both like antiques, but we aren't crazy about paying the sometimes ridiculous prices.
 Beth pinned this headboard several months ago, and after looking at the Anna White Queen Headboard plans that the original poster used we headed out to a local salvage yard to find some reclaimed wood.
 What we found was something even better (albeit a little more challenging), some old doors with great distressing and character.
 We brought them home and after cutting them down to size (remember to see my instructions for detailed information and measurements for each step of the project) I built the legs and cap around the door.

 After building the frame, the next step was painting.
 Since these are headboards that are pressed against a wall I only painted the front facing side, which was much easier and a big time saver because I could just lay it on the ground and paint one side.
 I painted the entire queen headboard black...

 but for the king headboard we wanted to retain some of the original color and distressing, so I masked off the panels with painters tape and some of Beth's scrapbooking cardstock.

 After the paint dried it was simply a matter of mounting the headboard to the bed frame - and we had some beautiful new headboards for a fraction of the price we would have paid for buying one.

 Thanks for checking out my first blog post, I look forward to your comments or questions.
-I hope you enjoy building your own headboard! --Don
+I hope you enjoy building your own headboard!
+Check out a few more of our favorite furniture projects below. --Don